Khvesyk/Aleo.project/README.md

 ```
 leo account new
 ```
-,you should see something similar to the following output:
+you should see something similar to the following output:
 ```bash
 Private Key  APrivateKey1zkpAeeSTY6CuV2ahuJsHLqBFEChK3NnKxLqDyFoMQVmi1Ru
 View Key  AViewKey1cuV5NU4WgkHezc6fFFduECwrpGg8knqyb78YFJVmhhMT